Mirik: Geography

 Mirik has become a tourist destination for its climate, natural environment and easy accessibility.
 The centre of all attraction is Sumendu Lake, surrounded by a garden named Savitri Pushpaudyan (after Savitri Thapa, a martyr soldier of INA) on one side and pine trees on the other, linked together by an arching footbridge called Indreni Pool (named after Indreni Thapa, a martyr soldier of INA).
 A 3.5-km-long road encircles the lake and is used for walks with the view of Kangchenjunga on the far horizon.
 Boating on the quaint boats and horse riding are available.

 Mirik has an average elevation of 1495 m.
-The highest point is the Boker Monastery at about 1768 m.
+The highest point is the Bokar Monastery at about 1768 m.
 Mirik lake at about 1494 m is the lowest point.
 Mirik is 52 km northwest of Siliguri city and 49 km south-southwest of Darjeeling town.

 Mirik subdivision.
 The name Mirik comes from the Lepcha words Mir-Yok meaning "place burnt by fire".